hdr-bgnn/BGNN_Snakemake/README.md

 The output of each rule is store to specific folder:
    1. Download the fish **Images** from [Tulane server](http://www.tubri.org/HDR/INHS/) using a simple bash script: Folder: Images/
    2. Extract **Metadata** information using Detectron2 (deep learning segmentation).
 The 2 important parameters used from the metadata, are the bounding box(bbox) around the fish and scale (pixel/cm from the ruler).
 Additionally, we save the mask of the fish outline.
 The code developed by Drexel and the script used can be found [here](https://github.com/hdr-bgnn/drexel_metadata/blob/Thibault/gen_metadata_mini/scripts/gen_metadata.py). **Folder: Metadata/ and Mask/**
    3. Create **Cropped** images of the fish using the bounding box from Metadata (we had 10% increase in size from the original bbox to prevent truncation of the file).
-The code is under [Scripts](https://github.com/hdr-bgnn/BGNN_Snakemake/blob/main/Scripts/Crop_image). **Folder: Cropped/**
+The code is under [Crop_image_main.py](https://github.com/hdr-bgnn/Crop_image/blob/main/Crop_image_main.py). **Folder: Cropped/**
    4. **Segmented** traits using code developed by Maruf and reorganize by Thibault [here](https://github.com/hdr-bgnn/BGNN-trait-segmentation/blob/main/Segment_mini/scripts/segmentation_main.py).
 Folder Segment/
    5. First version to	Extraction of **morphology** traits, including linear measurements, areas, ratios, and landmarks.
-This part is done in collaboration between Battelle (Meghan, Paula and I) and Yasin.
-The code is under [Scripts](https://github.com/hdr-bgnn/BGNN_Snakemake/blob/main/Scripts/Morphology). **Folder Morphology/Presence, Morphology/Landmark, Morphology/Measure, Morphology/Vis_landmarks**
+This part is done in collaboration between Battelle (Meghan, Paula and Thibault) and Yasin.
+The code is under [Morphology_main.py](https://github.com/hdr-bgnn/Morphology-analysis/blob/main/Scripts/Morphology_main.py). **Folder Morphology/Presence, Morphology/Landmark, Morphology/Measure, Morphology/Vis_landmarks**
 For this version the schematic describing the landmarks and measurements are [here](https://github.com/hdr-bgnn/minnowTraits/blob/main/Old_landmark_measure_map/Landmark_Measure.png).
 This an older version of the labels.

 These 4 steps are represented in the following workflow diagram